 This is another interesting situation to look at:

-So, they do end up calling and we proceed to see the river that is a complete brick.
+They do end up calling, and we proceed to see the river that is a complete brick.
 They check to us once again.

 Finally, you can consider blockers when deciding whether to make a call in a difficult spot.
 It is pretty much the same concept that is applied in bluffing spots, only reversed.

-If you're the one holding the Ace of Clubs on the similar board texture but it is your opponent who is betting relentlessly on all streets, you can stop to think about what it is they're representing.
+If you're the one holding the Ace of Clubs on a similar board texture, but it is your opponent who is betting relentlessly on all streets, you can stop to think about what it is they're representing.
 Since you know they can't have the nuts, the question becomes how can they play so aggressively without knowing your holdings.